China uses facial-recognition technology to fight toilet paper theft

 The $1,000 machine will not dispense any more to the same user for the next nine minutes.

-The unusual restriction aims to "to cope with the behavior of taking public toilet paper home which is theft and abuse of public resource," a park manager told NBC News.
+The unusual restriction aims to "cope with the behavior of taking public toilet paper home which is theft and abuse of public resource," a park manager told NBC News.

 After providing toilet paper for free for 10 years, "we decided to use face recognition technology as our latest measure to curb excessive paper use which affects the interests of other users," added the official, who gave his family name as Xing.